 Philosophy Success Map

-All students are strongly encouraged to complete the Basic Arts Requirements and take PHIL 1200 Critical Thinking.
+All students are strongly encouraged to take PHIL 1200 Critical Thinking.

-Students may count no more than 12 credit hours at 1000-level Philosophy courses toward their Philosophy major or minor.
+Students may count no more than 12 credit hours of 1000-level Philosophy courses toward their Philosophy major or minor.

 Philosophy courses help students to develop these skills:

 - To analyse and evaluate arguments

 - To make explicit the presuppositions within arguments

 - To read philosophy and other intellectual writing with understanding

 - To focus on the problem at hand